IceRaptor/HumanResources/README.md

 * MechWarrior skill distribution to reflect our distribution
 * Mercenary loyalty
   * After AAR report, will complain if you work against their faction
-* Max injuries should be hidden on hiring screen
-* BUG: Colors not updating when you first look at screen
-* BUG: Colors not updating for Mechs in list
-* Contract desc / pilot isn't getting reset between events
 * Allow mod-makers to set faction hatred/favors on pre-generated pilots
 * Add pilot favor/hatred to pre-generated pilots
-* Compound faction names aren't whitespace separated (in events?)
 * I'm not updating pilots value, etc as their skills change; need to ensure that getzs addressed at least at contract renegotiation
 * Context tooltip from events needs to account for crews
 * Optional kill bonus where each unit killed gives a bonus to the pilot